mattiegisselbeck/tcma-environmental-justice-prediction/README.md

 The objective of this project was to use Random Forest to predict whether census tracts in the Twin Cities Metro Area (TCMA) are areas of environmental justice concern and visually display the predictions using an interactive map.

-The solution to the problem stated above is to use a Random Forest machine learning model to aid in predicting areas of environmental justice concern in the TCMA using equity consideration data from the Metropolitan Council.
-We also use census data to get the geometry of the tracts.
-Folium will be used to present the tracts, visualize their environmental justice predictions, etc.

 ### Methods
 - Random Forest `scikit-learn`